 Now, if noise at work has the potential to cause you harm, employers must provide personal protective equipment (PPE) and instruction on its proper use, as well as organising for breaks from noise exposure.
 For specific details on the current laws, you can visit the HSE website.
 If you get industrial deafness, it probably means one or more of the legal requirements have not been properly followed.
 This may mean you can make a compensation claim.

-Are Noise Induced Hearing Loss Claims No Win No Fee?
+Are Claims For Hearing Loss No Win No Fee?

 Absolutely, yes.
 At Asons Solicitors, we wanted to take the risk out of making an industrial disease claim for all of our clients, so that everyone would be allowed access to justice, regardless of their financial situation.
 What is ‘no win no fee’?
 It is what it sounds like!
 It is the promise that you won’t pay a penny until we know your case will be successful.
 That means no upfront fees, no unexpected costs, and no risk of paying the expenses of the defending side.
 Before any legal proceedings are undertaken, your hearing loss claim will be considered by our expert industrial disease solicitors.
 Roughly 98% of our clients’ claims are handled in this way.